ImperialCollegeLondon/EvoSim/src/evosim/allocators.rst

     for _, unallocated in spare_evs.iterrows():
         assert not matcher(unallocated, spare_cps).any()

-Here we first figure out the spare (unallocated) vehicles and spare charging points.
-We then check the spare vehicles do not fit with any of the spare charging points.
+Here we first figure out the spare (unallocated) vehicles and spare charging posts.
+We then check the spare vehicles do not fit with any of the spare charging posts.